- Marvel at Peru's impressive pre-Incan ruins like Chan Chan and Tucume Pyramids

 The Moche Route & Tucume Pyramids

 This morning, you will picked up at your hotel by your guide and together you will head north to the city of Chiclayo.
 En route you will visit El Brujo, an archaeological site only recently opened to the public in 2006.
 Much like Huaca de la Luna, this site features tiers of polychromatic friezes and also served as a religious and sacrificial complex.
-The recently inaugurated museum, Museo Cao, is just a short walking distance from the actual site, and contains a variety of captivating artifacts including collections of pottery, textiles, and golden regalia, along with the bones of Moche royalty and human sacrifices.
+Museo Cao, is just a short walking distance from the actual site, and contains a variety of captivating artifacts including collections of pottery, textiles, and golden regalia, along with the bones of Moche royalty and human sacrifices.
 Perhaps the site’s greatest discovery was the Moche mummy of the only known female ruler, justifiably referred to as Señora de Cao, whose remains are also on display in the museum.
 After your visit, you will continue to your hotel in Chiclayo.
-The trip in its entirety, including the visit to the El Brujo archaeological site and museum, will take approximately six hours.

-Tombs of the North - Flight to Lima (or Cusco)
+Tombs of the North & Fly to Lima (or Cusco)

 Of the large tombs found at the Huaca Rajada archaeological site, the Lord of Sipán tomb, discovered by Peruvian archaeologist Walter Alva in 1987, held an extensive collection of burial items.
 Explore the various adobe tombs with your guide, who will provide you with insight into the history of the site.
 After exploring the tombs, visit the Sipan Site Museum before heading back to back to Chiclayo, where you will transfer to the airport for your flight on to your next destination.